-There are however some changes in our approach to the funding of depreciation (the changes are included in the calculated rates increases:
+There are however some changes in our approach to the funding of depreciation:

 - Transportation: to fund the proposed roading programme outlined in the Infrastructure Strategy, we will need to increase our funding of depreciation from 10% to 75% over the life of the plan. - Halls and Swimming Pools: we were planning to increase our depreciation funding to 100% over the first five years of our Long-Term Plan 2021-2031.
 We have reassessed this and consider that remaining at 50% is appropriate as we will engage our community in funding initiatives and look for external support for the replacement of these assets.
 Despite this our rural halls (Albury, Sherwood and Skipton) will remain at 0% depreciation.